Raman Signal Extraction from CARS Spectra Using a Learned-Matrix Representation of the Discrete Hilbert Transform: Theory

 \subsection{LeDHT}

 As described above, the DHT has properties that adversely affect its accuracy --- especially in the common case of the spectrum extending to or beyond the recording window edge.
 Additionally, the DHT has fundamental properties that are aberrant when compared to the continuous Hilbert transform.
 Thus the aim of the LeDHT is to calculate the Hilbert transform on discrete data (spectra) with significantly fewer errors than the DHT.
 For CARS spectra, this means more accurate phase retrieval and Raman signal extraction than conventional methods.
 At its core, the LeDHT is a square matrix, $\mathbf{H} \in \mathbb{R}^{N\times N}$, which applies the transform via matrix multiplication: $G=F\mathbf{H}$, where $F$ is a matrix of input spectra and $G$ are the calculated Hilbert transforms.
 Both $F$ and $G$ $\in \mathbb{R}^{M\times N}$, where $M$ are the number of spectra and $N$ is the length of each spectrum.
 This matrix approach evolved from the fact that linear discrete transforms may be described by matrix formulations \cite{riley_mathematical_2002} (e.g., Hilbert\cite{Burris1975, Dutta1976} and Fourier\cite{Kahaner1970, DFT} transforms).
 These matrix forms, however, are equivalent and generate the same errors and distortions.
 In the LeDHT, though, the matrix is not prescribed but rather learned through linear regression (least-squares) of synthetic training data with known [continuous] Hilbert transforms.
-This matrix form may be learned once for a given spectroscopic system and reused indefinitely.
+This matrix form may be learned once for a given spectroscopic system and reused indefinitely -- assuming one's choice of lineshape(s) and training width ranges and center ranges are still optimal for the sample and optical systems.
 The three steps to training and applying the LeDHT are described pictographically in Fig. \ref{Fig:Infographic_smaller} and will be elaborated on below.